owenwilderfox/JobPlacementDashboard/README.md

 ![](3562.PNG)

 ### Edit HTTP:POST Method in JPChecklistController: Create Notification When More Than 5 Checklist Items Have Been Completed
 This story was multi-part: it was first necessary to create the JPNotificationsController with scaffolded views around the existing JPNotifications model.
-From there, I wrote code to count the amount of items marked off in a checklist after it has been edited; if more than 5 items have been marked as completed, a new JPNotification entry would have been created and appear in the JPNotification view for the Job Placement administrator.
+From there, I wrote code to count the amount of items marked off in a checklist after it has been edited; if more than 5 items have been marked as completed, a new JPNotification entry would have been created and appear in the JPNotifications view for the Job Placement administrator.

 ![](3564-2.PNG)